jsquyres/ompi/docs/faq/sysadmin.rst

 systems and interconnects in a single installation, but supporting multiple compilers "sort of" works (i.e., is subject to trial and error) in some cases, and definitely does not work in other cases.
-There's unfortunately little that we can do about this &mdash; it's a compiler compatibility issue, and one that compiler authors have little incentive to resolve.
+There's unfortunately little that we can do about this |mdash| it's a compiler compatibility issue, and one that compiler authors have little incentive to resolve.